 “Online Voting Needs Recognised Security Standards” An interview with Jacob Gyldenkærne, CEO of Assembly Voting

-This Interview was conducted and first published by Democracy Technologies on January 23rd.
+This interview was conducted and first published by Democracy Technologies on January 23rd.
 Find the original interview here.

 After years of build-up, the Danish voting company Assembly Voting is expanding quickly.
 “Driven by causes other than just making money”, founder and CEO Jacob Gyldenkærne explains his vision and his belief in security and quality standards.